NEAZYIT/alx-higher_level_programming/README.md

-This repo contain folders fro  python ,shell script and c programming projects.
+This repo contain folders for python ,shell script and c programming projects.